-Are you, like me, somehow confused about how to balance the biblical instruction to believe in God and the advice we hear from the world to “believe in yourself”?
+Are you, like me, somehow confused about how to balance the biblical instruction to believe in God and the advice we hear to “believe in yourself”?

 Do you don’t just want to cast it away and say since the Bible says I should believe in God, it means I shouldn’t worry about believing in myself?
 I’ve had the same questions.